Meekb/Overlook_Vue/README.md

 ```

 ## Project Details
-  * Login with 'customer01' to 'customer50' with password 'overlook2021'
+  * Login: username 'customer01' to 'customer50'
+  * Password 'overlook2021'
+  * API bookings are for the year 2020, search availability for any date using 2020 for the year

 ## Tech Stack
 <table>